 “Unsurprisingly”…

-Given the nature of the two “parent” breeds, the Doxiepoo does really well with kids, but isn’t always the “most friendly” animal with other pets.
+Given the nature of the two “parent” breeds, the Doxiepoo does well with kids but isn’t always the “most friendly” animal with other pets, which is why it is essential to socialize the Doxiepoo early on in life, which will make them friendlier towards other dogs and animals.

-Despite the fact the Doxiepoo dog breed is a pretty healthy dog breed, they may still be prone to suffering Gastric Dilatation Volvulus (AKA Bloat) which can be deadly if not treated immediately, as well as developing hernias.
+Doxiepoos are generally healthy dogs because they’re mixed breeds.
+So, purebred dogs’ common genetic disorders aren’t an issue for the Doxiepoo.
+However, despite the Doxiepoo dog breed being pretty healthy, they may still be prone to suffering Gastric Dilatation Volvulus (AKA Bloat), which can be deadly if not treated immediately, and developing hernias.
+And while you may be thinking…

 “Wait a second, I thought you said the Doxiepoo was a healthy breed?”

-That in “general” they are.
-It’s just that these “issues” that we mentioned about are common issue for many different dog breeds.
-This is why you need to be absolutely sure you want to be responsible for the health and well being for an animal regardless of what happens to him or her before you decide to adopt an animal.
+We can assure you that in “general” they are.
+It’s just that these “issues” that we mentioned are standard issues for many different dog breeds.
+This is why you need to be sure you want to be responsible for an animal’s health and well-being, regardless of what happens to them, before you decide to adopt an animal.

 Which brings us to…